RESISTANCE

 • British Secret Intelligence Service – Belgian Citizen

-• When Belgian was invaded during August 1914 Gabrielle joined the Belgian Red Cross and then helped her fiance cross the Dutch border after he was wounded and captured, but he managed to escape.
+• When Belgium was invaded during August 1914 Gabrielle joined the Belgium Red Cross and then helped her fiance cross the Dutch border after he was wounded and captured, but he managed to escape.
 On the way she noted enemy positions and passed this and other information to British Intelligence.

 • This led to her being recruited by the Secret Intelligence Service and subsequently helped many more soldiers escape whilst distributing the clandestine newspaper La Libra Belgique and helped the resistance mail service called “Mot du Soldat”.